Skip to code content (skip section selection)

 (b) Construction Materials and Methods.
 All new construction and improvements of structures whether substantial or not, including manufactured homes, shall be constructed:

-(1) With materials and utility equipment installed below the area flood elevation or the highest adjacent grade that are resistant to flood damage.
+(1) With materials and utility equipment resistant to flood damage when installed in areas below the base floor elevation or the highest adjacent grade.
 This would include but not be limited to water-resistant lumber, floor coverings, adhesives, paints, masonry construction and finishes, waterproof electrical systems, and mechanical footings, or other acceptable materials measures.
-(See FEMA Technical Bulletin TB 2-93.)
+(See FEMA Technical Bulletin TB 2.)

 (3) With electrical, heating, ventilation, plumbing and air conditioning equipment and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.

-(4) So that adequate drainage paths are provided around structures on slopes to guide flood waters around and away from proposed structures.
+(4) So that within Zones AH or AO, adequate drainage paths are provided around structures on slopes to guide flood waters around and away from proposed structures.

 (c) Grading.
 If fill is placed to elevate pads above base elevation, it must be demonstrated that fill will not settle and is protected from erosion, scour, or differential settlement, as follows.